chantastic/react-suspense-course/src/lessons/lesson12/README.md

 - We can use a `React.Fragment` to get the same effect
   - now we can customize it like or `renderItem`
   - it's common practice to use an `as` prop for this
-  - now, by default, it renders without a wrapper. but we can provide one if we want — consistente with our `renderItem` function
+  - now, by default, it renders without a wrapper. but we can provide one if we want — consistent with our `renderItem` function

 ## Next: Working with Suspense components